 The Bible tells us in Ecclesiastes 5:10; “Whoever loves money never has money enough; whoever loves wealth is never satisfied with his income.”
 If money is the only reward of your job, you will begin to see deterioration in other areas of your life – physically, emotionally, spiritually, and in your relationships.

-'That every man find pleasure in his work — this is a gift of God.'
+[click_to_tweet tweet=”That every man find pleasure in his work — this is a gift of God.
 Ecc.
-3:13 Click To Tweet
+3:13 @48daysteam” quote=”‘That every man find pleasure in his work — this is a gift of God.’
+Ecc.
+3:13 “]

 P. S. I have to add an interesting side note.
 Proper alignment in doing work we love does not mean the family will be eating rice and beans – in fact, the opposite is more often the case.
 Proper alignment releases not only a sense of peace and accomplishment, but money is likely to break in on you like an exploding dam.